EleutherAI/lm-evaluation-harness/docs/advanced_task_guide.md

 The prior implementation method of new tasks was to subclass `Task`.
 While we intend to migrate all tasks to the new YAML implementation option going forward, it remains possible to subclass

 {Insert a sample custom `Task` subclass code block here}

-## Configuring Tasks with YAMLs

-You can easily make a task evaluation using yamls, this is to allow faster and easier experience.

-Doc to text
-Jinja,
-You can use Jinja or f-strings to make a prompt template.
-To set a mapping of verbalizer to label, you can define that in the jinja string dorectly.

 ## Including a Base YAML